defnull/multipart/README.rst

 ----

 * Support for base46 and quoted-printable transfer encoding.
+* Remove the bottle dependency.

 Licence (MIT)
 -------------

     Copyright (c) 2010, Marcel Hellkamp.
+    Inspired by the Werkzeug library: http://werkzeug.pocoo.org/

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal